open-cluster-management-io/open-cluster-management-io.github.io/content/getting-started/install-discovery.md

 ## Install from source

-The Open Cluster Management project does not publish public prebuilt releases or images of the discovery operator.

 To build, run, and sample the discovery operator, clone the repository and follow the instructions within the README.

 ```Shell